What are corporate records? Management, compliance & more

 The four steps of corporate records management

-- Creation and capture: Create important records and capture them as they’re received physically or electronically.
+- Creation and capture: Create vital records and capture them as they’re received physically or electronically.

 - Classification and storage: Categorize records based on their content, function, and relevant retention requirements, then organize them systematically to make them easy to access.
 Given modern entities’ global and interconnected nature, secure, cloud-based storage is increasingly becoming the preferred storage route for many organizations.

 - Maintenance and use: Some records, like articles of incorporation, will remain the same.
-However, others, like bylaws, may evolve with the organization.
+However, others, such as bylaws, may evolve with the organization.
 This requires that records remain usable over time, including updating and protecting them from damage or loss.

 - Retention and disposal: Establishing retention schedules dictates how long to keep different types of records and how to dispose of them when the required duration has passed.